Category: CONSUMER

 In the ever-evolving world of consumer purchasing, companies are placing contracts in increasingly inconspicuous places.
 And the small print document that came with your recent electronics purchase, chances are it includes an arbitration clause.
 The clause likely prevents the purchaser from filing a lawsuit against the manufacturer in court, and allows for resolution of disputes …

-Consumers Take a Stand – The Basic Structure of a Class Action
+Consumers Take a Stand – Why Would I Bring a Class Action Suit?

-Continue reading “Consumers Take a Stand – The Basic Structure of a Class Action”
+Continue reading “Consumers Take a Stand – Why Would I Bring a Class Action Suit?”